-Ciara nodded sheepishly, pulling down the hem of her nightgown to try and hide her thighs, "I have an idea."
+Ciara nodded sheepishly, "I have an idea."

 Aubrey cuddled closer to Ciara, his nose now at the base of her neck, his breath against her skin.
 There was tension in the air, and usually Aubrey was an unreadable sort, but even Ciara could feel that something was bothering him.
 Staring off into the fireplace, Aubrey watched the flames lick at the brick as if hypnotized.
 The orange glow in the room set the mood to be a rather somber one.
 It was half romantic yet half daunting at the same time.

 A heavy breath passed his lips, Ciara couldn't tell if it were from tiredness, or frustration, or both.
 Sitting up, Aubrey avoided eye contact with her, still staring blankly into the distance, "if there was a way we could be closer, would you allow it?"

 Ciara raised a brow, her nervousness was pooling in her stomach, "if you're speaking of marriage, although I'm flattered by the idea, but now probably isn't the best time..."